Do you want to sell your home quickly and at a good price?

 Avoid putting any pressure on the buyer.
 Leave them to their own devices.
 If they are really interested, they will be back.
 Use this approach if the house sells itself.

 Reverse psychology is the key here.
 By pointing out defects and giving a generally honest approach, the buyer may start to try and make excuses for the house.
 They may view the house’s potential and consider what they could turn it into.
-Only recommended for the professional salesmen!
+Only recommended for the professional property salesmen!

 Don’t Stretch the Truth